 Single Touch Payroll is a new, simpler way to report your employees’ payroll information.
 Employers report payments such as salary withholding, PAYG withholding tax, and superannuation information directly to the ATO via their payroll software at the same time they pay their employees.

-As a result of Single Touch Payroll, businesses will no longer be required to complete payment summaries at the end of the financial year.
+As a result of STP, businesses will no longer be required to complete payment summaries at the end of the financial year.
 Due to the new reporting system, the ATO will have already received this information.
 You may not need to provide your employees with a payment summary at the end of financial year for certain payments you report through Single Touch Payroll.
 The ATO will make that information available to employees through myGov.

 Maintain your payroll cycle